Skip to content

 This will:

-1. Initialize a Lean REPL configuration
+1. Initialize a Lean REPL configuration: downloads and initializes the Lean environment

 2. Start a Lean server